Ole Buttermilk Sky: Chart performance

 For the week ending December 14, 1946, in the Most Played Juke Box Records chart, it showed that the song was getting many plays and there were five versions getting attention.
 Kay Kyser's version on Columbia 37073 had been on the chart was at #2.
-Hoagy Carmichaels version was at #5.
+Hoagy Carmichael's version was at #5.
 Paul Weston and his Orchestra with Matt Dennis were at #9.
 Helen Carroll and the Satisfiers were at #15.
-And a version by Connee Boswell was coming up.
+And a new version by female singer Connee Boswell (1907–1976), was coming up the charts.

 Awards and honors

-"Ole Buttermilk Sky" was nominated for the Academy Award for Best Original Song at the 19th Academy Awards in 1947.
+"Ole Buttermilk Sky" was nominated for an "Oscar" as the Academy Award for Best Original Song at the 19th Academy Awards ceremonies / show at the Shrine Auditorium in Los Angeles, California in March 1947.